robsyme/nextflow-annotate/README.md

 [![https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg](https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg)](https://singularity-hub.org/collections/3314)

-Containers for running `funannotate` with singularity.
+Singularity containers for `funannotate`.
 The version tags on `Singularity.funannotate-base` and `Singularity.funannotate-deps` refer to the version of `funannotate` they were built for rather than the software in the containers.

 ### Dockerfile